Gestational diabetes mellitus

-Gestational diabetes mellitus (GDM) is a type of diabetes that usually occurs in the middle or towards the end of pregnancy (usually in the second trimester).
-GDM is any kind of sugar impairment developed in pregnancy at any gestation.
+Gestational diabetes mellitus is a type of diabetes that usually occurs in the middle or towards the end of pregnancy (usually in the second trimester).
+Gestational diabetes is any kind of sugar impairment developed in pregnancy at any gestation.
+It usually disappears after your baby has been born, although there is a greater chance that you may develop diabetes in later life.

 During pregnancy your body makes high levels of pregnancy hormones and this can reduce the effectiveness of how well your insulin works.
 If you cannot make enough insulin or your body cannot use the insulin effectively your blood glucose levels rise.
 This is called insulin resistance.

-How common is GDM?
+How common is gestational diabetes mellitus?

 It is common, and it affects at least four-to-five in 100 women during pregnancy.